 Wittenberg suffers many of the usual ills of a small rural burg: businesses folding in downtown, leaving empty decaying buildings and decreased traffic because of a Highway 29 bypass.

 Nonetheless, there are many positives: a core of residents with pride in where they live, a friendly atmosphere and a few solid employers.
 One key in revitalization is to bring visitors into the

 The spark for new direction came from Lois Smith, widow of Darwin Smith, CEO of Kimberly-Clark from 1971 to 1991.
-She lives on a 800 acre farm just outside of town, loves Wittenberg and wants to
+She lived on a 800 acre farm just outside of town, loved Wittenberg and wanted to

 see it thrive.